-The following season saw Gould promoted to county captain, although the role did not seem to suit him as Sussex finished last in the Championship and lost in the first round of the Nat West Trophy.
+The following season saw Gould promoted to county captain, although the role did not seem to suit him as Sussex finished last in the Championship and lost in the 2nd round of the Nat West Trophy.
 Although he hit a marvellous 111, including five sixes and ten fours, at Hove in September, he resigned at the end of the season as captain.
 Gould continued to play for Sussex for another three years before he returned to Middlesex as Second XI captain for the 1991 season before taking up a coaching role.

 When Gould left Sussex for Middlesex in 1990, he had scored 6,266 runs and dismissed 380 batsmen behind the stumps.
-He played particularly in limited overs cricket, opening the batting and scoring quickly.
+He played particularly well in limited overs cricket, opening the batting and scoring quickly.
 He just failed to make an international impact.
 He toured with England in Australia in 1982/83, but was unable to edge Bob Taylor from the team.
 He did though do well in the 1982/83 World Series matches in Australasia and in the 1983 World Cup in England, making 18 appearances for his country.
 In Melbourne during the 1982/83 series he had his moment of glory when he came on as substitute and took the catch that sent Greg Chappell back to the pavilion for just two runs.
 England won that match by just three runs.

 In 2002 Gould joined the first-class umpires’ panel and was promoted to the international panel in 2006.
 He stood in three matches of the 2007 World Cup in the West Indies and stood in his first Test match ( South Africa v Bangladesh) in November 2008.
-The following year he was promoted to the ICC Elite Panel Umpires and umpired in the 2011 and 2015 World Cups as well as many Test matches.
-His 100th ODI was during the 2015 Cup and his 50th Test (West Indies v India ) was in Antigua in 2016.
+The following year he was promoted to the ICC Elite Panel Umpires and umpired in the 2011 and 2015 World Cups as well as 74 Test matches.
+His 100th ODI was during the 2015 World Cup and his 50th Test (West Indies v India ) was in Antigua in 2016.
 He retired from umpiring following the World Cup of 2019 although he continues to stand in U19 tournaments.

 Of Gould, John Woodcock once observed “Gould was all gloves, pads, hair, and sunhat, he was a cricketer who had been turned into a wicketkeeper.”